Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Related Work

 \paragraph{Modeling and Predicting Developer Turnover}

-Research on developer motivation and retention has established theoretical frameworks for understanding collaborative engagement.
-Self\-/Determination Theory (SDT) and Social Identity Theory have been applied to explain how autonomy, competence, and social belonging influence developer participation \cite{10.1145/2214091.2214119}.
-While these theories focus on individual psychological factors, our work examines how social interactions create behavioral cascades that influence collective activity patterns.
-The relationship between project characteristics and developer behavior has been explored through various lenses. \citet{betti2025dynamics} reveal that leadership changes are common in OSS projects and significantly impact various success metrics.
-Their findings about leadership transitions provide context for understanding how individual departures can trigger broader changes in project dynamics—a phenomenon that may be related to the cascade effects we investigate.
-Studies of value-based discussions in OSS projects have shown that conversations about project values can predict changes in contributor turnover patterns \cite{jamieson2024predicting}.
-This work highlights the importance of social dynamics beyond pure technical considerations, supporting our hypothesis that social responsiveness plays a crucial role in collaborative software development.
-The application of survival analysis to understand developer turnover patterns has provided insights into retention factors \cite{lin2017developer}.
-Using recent advances in deep graph learning. \citet{chang2024condygnn} use graph neural networks to predict which developers are likely to leave a project.
+Developer turnover has been studied through multiple lenses. \cite{betti2025dynamics} show that leadership changes are common in OSS projects and significantly impact success metrics, providing context for how individual departures can trigger broader changes in project dynamics.
+Value-based discussions in OSS projects can predict changes in contributor turnover patterns~\cite{jamieson2024predicting}, highlighting the importance of social dynamics beyond technical considerations.
+Survival analysis has provided insights into retention factors~\cite{lin2017developer}, and more recently \cite{chang2024condygnn} use graph neural networks to predict developer departures.
+These approaches focus on predicting turnover from individual or structural features; our work complements them by examining how collective social dynamics may influence retention.

-\paragraph{Research Gap} While existing research has established foundations for understanding social dynamics in software projects, several research gaps remain.
-Most studies focus on network properties or individual-level factors, with limited attention to dynamic social processes that emerge from direct developer interactions.
-To the best of our knowledge, no studies examined how developer activity propagates through temporal collaboration networks and how this process shapes the collective dynamics of developer contributions.
-Finally, the resulting collective dynamics has not been considered as a factor that influences which developers are likely to leave a project.
-Addressing these gaps, our work introduces cascade analysis as a tool to understand collective social dynamics in software development.
-Unlike previous works that treat social behavior as exogenous factor, we position social dynamics as endogeneous driver of collaborative behavior that can be measured, analyzed, and leveraged to improve our understanding of large software projects.
+\paragraph{Research Gap} While existing research has established foundations for understanding social dynamics in software projects, most studies focus on network properties or individual-level factors, with limited attention to dynamic social processes that emerge from direct developer interactions.
+To the best of our knowledge, no studies have examined how developer activity propagates through temporal collaboration networks and how this process shapes collective contribution dynamics, nor has this been considered as a factor influencing developer turnover.
+Addressing these gaps, our work introduces cascade analysis as a tool to understand collective social dynamics in software development, positioning social dynamics as an endogenous factor of collaborative behavior that can be measured and analyzed.